-To obtain coverage, you must complete and submit the application form provided to you by your employer and submit proof of health, if required for one of the reasons listed above.
+Once you receive an email from Blue Cross confirming your access to the online enrolment system, you can enrol for coverage.
+To obtain coverage, you must complete and submit online the application form and submit proof of health, if required for one of the reasons listed above.

 The completed application form must be received by Blue Cross within 31 days of the date you or your Dependent become eligible for coverage.
+If you do not submit your completed application during that period, you will be automatically enrolled for: